microsoft/Azure-Kinect-Samples/body-tracking-samples/simple_3d_viewer/README.md

   * WFOV_BINNED             - Wide Field of View Binned Mode [Resolution: 512x512; FOI: 120 degree x 120 degree]
 * RuntimeMode:
   * CPU - Use the CPU only mode.
 It runs on machines without a GPU but it will be much slower
   * OFFLINE - Play a specified file.
-Does not require Kinect device
+Does not require Kinect device.
+Can use with CPU mode

 ```
 e.g.   simple_3d_viewer.exe WFOV_BINNED CPU